 Looking for more animal cracker activities for learning and play?
 Try these ideas:

 Gold Fish Measurement Math Game from Learning 2 Walk

 Jelly Bean Maths Game from Mum in the Madhouse

 How Many Goldfish in the Bowl Game from Play & Learn Everyday

 Fish Cracker Color Patterns from The Kindergarten Connection

-You’ll love these oral processing activities:
+You’ll love these other oral motor activities: